panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 ### 8. Variables isolation

-An immediate property of scope arises: the scope isolates the variables names.
+An immediate property of scope arises: the scope isolates the variables' names.
 Different scopes can have variables with the same name.

 You can reuse common variables names (`count`, `index`, `current`, `value`, etc) in different scopes without collisions.